About The Yoga Institute

 Centre Lothlorien is affiliated with ‘The Yoga Institute’ in Mumbai, India.
-During the visit of Hansaji Yogendra and Hrishi Yogendra in 2019 the decision was made that the Teacher Training Courses of The Yoha Institute will be taught at Centre Lothlorien.
-The Yoga Institute monitor the teaching process, the examination and provides the certificate.
+During the visit of Hansaji Yogendra and Hrishi Yogendra in 2019 the decision was made that the Teacher Training Courses of The Yoga Institute will be taught at Centre Lothlorien.
+The Yoga Institute monitors the teaching process, the examination and provides the certificate.

 The organisation and execution of the Teacher Training Course is in hands of Heart of India – Indian Classic Yoga.
 Pinky More has competed her education at the Yoga Institute in 2011 and has ever since taught at Centre Lothlorien.
 In 2019 she has brought the 3 parties together and is the lead of The Yoga Institute France.

 Yoga From the Source

 The Yoga Institute is founded by Shri Yogendra who was taught Yoga by a Sadhu.
 Sadhu’s are the original practisers of yoga.
 They devote their lives to attain enlightenment, but live solitary lives and keep their knowledge to themselves.
 Shri Yogendra is the first Yogi to start a family and make the knowledge of yoga public.
 For over 100 years the Yogendra family has shared their knowledge and Centre Lothlorien is the first to offer their study program in Europe.
 A team of teachers who all studied at ‘The Yoga Institute’, led by Pinky More from Mumbai, will come to Centre Lothlorien in France to teach you the essence of Yoga.